Reading Time: 8 minutes

 Taking your kids to the Rugby 7s in Hong Kong?

 The Hong Kong Rugby 7s is the preeminent sporting event in Hong Kong, and some would argue in the world (of rugby).
 Unrivalled in its festive atmosphere, the HK7s is something all Hong Kongers should experience at least once.
 If you’ve been in the past, you know how fun the whole event can be – three days of fast paced rugby, cheering in the stands, enjoying the party environment.
 It’s a lot to take in.
-To share this with your children for the first time is super exciting but might feel a little daunting.
+To share Hong Kong Rugby 7s with kids for the first time is super exciting but might feel a little daunting.
 We hear you!

 When kids are in tow, planning ahead is key.
 If you know what to expect, where to go, how to get there, what to bring and what not to, you’re one step ahead.
-We’ve got some helpful details to help you plan for taking your kids to the Rugby 7s in Hong Kong.
+We’ve got some helpful details to help you plan for Hong Kong Rugby 7s with kids.
 So go revel in the joy of sharing one of the world’s premier rugby events with your kids and it’s right in your own backyard.
 After all, people come from around the globe to attend so it’s a must if you’re in Hong Kong.
 This year promises to be full of non-stop music, dance and fun.

 Rugby fans will know all this but kids may not.
 Rugby 7s is a fast-paced game with two 7-minute halves with 7 players per team as opposed to 15 players.
 The team scoring a try gets 5 points and a chance to get a conversion (post-try kick) for 2 additional points.
 Teams are aiming for a place in the World Series and at the Olympics.
 It’s all very exciting and cheering is highly encouraged.